Harmxn02/ML-Project/README.md

 ## Content of this repository

-In this repository you will find all of the `.ipynb` notebooks and datasets for a project I had for the course Machine Learning.
+In this repository you will find all of the `.ipynb` notebooks and datasets for a project I had for the course **Machine Learning**.

 ## Folder structure